imatix-legacy/libero/README.md

 is approximately equivalent to the contents of `pub/doc/lrfull.zip`, but was taken directly from http://legacy.imatix.com/html/libero.

-The documentation was built (with `htmlpp`) from a marked up text file, but at present no known copy of the documentation source file still exists (if found, it will be added to the archive).
+The documentation was built (with `htmlpp`) from a marked up text file.
+The latest known version of `htmlpp` source for the documentation is in `src/doc`, but may not exactly correspond to what is in the `website` directory.